suggestionsbot/disnake-ext-components/docs/source/examples/attrs.rst

     options = [...]
     select = CustomisableSelect(options=options, max_values=len(options))

-Luckily, with the knowledge that *ext-components* is built upon :attrs:`attrs <>`, a few options become available to us.
+Luckily, with the knowledge that *disnake-ext-components* is built upon :attrs:`attrs <>`, a few options become available to us.

 For this example, we will be making use of attrs classes' :attrs:`__attrs_post_init__ <init.html#post-init/>` method, which is called immediately after attrs finishes its normal initialisation logic.
 If you're more familiar with dataclasses, this is essentially the same as dataclasses' similarly named ``__post_init__`` method.